fly-apps/openresty-basic/readme.md

 }
 ```

 Deploy this updated configuration file using `flyctl deploy` and visit `https://<your-app-name>.fly.dev/api/` again.
-This time, you should get a 401 response from OpenResty.
-Now add one of the API keys you hard-coded as a `key` in the querystring: `https://<your-app-name>.fly.dev/api/?key=AstIqxOHpyAToCwh8qeL`.
-This time, you'll see the JSON placeholder data again.
+This time, you will get a 401 response from OpenResty.
+Add one of the API keys you hard-coded as a `key` in the query string: `https://<your-app-name>.fly.dev/api/?key=AstIqxOHpyAToCwh8qeL` and you'll see the JSON placeholder data again.

 ## Conclusion
-In this post, you've seen how to create an OpenResty application to extend the functionality provided by Nginx.
-You've added rate limiting to ensure that users don't abuse your API and simple authentication using data cached in Redis.
+In this post, you've seen how to create an OpenResty application to extend Nginx's functionality.
+You've added rate-limiting to ensure that users don't abuse your API and simple authentication using data cached in Redis.
 Finally, by deploying the application on Fly, you can take advantage of their globally distributed edge hosting environment to make your app faster and more reliable than it would be on traditional hosting.

 If you have any questions about using OpenResty with [Fly.io](https://fly.io/), be sure to reach out so we can help you get started.